Discovering the authentic South-West of Mauritius

 Photos of your trip in Mauritius will be available on a CD at Rs 800.

-In order to be able to ride in good condition, children will have to be over 1.47m tall and know perfectly how to ride a classic bike.
+To make the ride in good conditions, children will have to be more than 1.47m high and know how to ride a classic bike.

 THE HISTORY OF THE CHAMAREL REGION, MAURITIUS

 Between Black River Gorges National Park and Morne mountain lies the Chamarel region, 400 metres above sea level.
 It is one of the places to visit absolutely during your holiday in Mauritius.

 Chamarel is a small village of Mauritius and has only seven hundred inhabitants.
 Chamarel is known for its Terre des Sept Couleurs (Seven Colours land) linked to a rare geological phenomenon.
 Indeed, the Terre des Sept Couleurs at Chamarel is a small open space in the middle of a forest where one finds small mounds of earth with seven variations of colours of which the most visible ones are ochre, brown, red and purplish.
 This phenomenon is due to the presence of volcanic ash containing mineral oxides of different colours brought to light by erosion for centuries.